U.S. Will Protect Gay And Transgender People Against Discrimination In Health Care

 "The Supreme Court has made clear that people have a right not to be discriminated against on the basis of sex and receive equal treatment under the law, no matter their gender identity or sexual orientation.
 That's why today HHS announced it will act on related reports of discrimination," Becerra said.

+At HHS, the new interpretation announced Monday puts the agency in position to more aggressively investigate and enforce LBGTQ discrimination complaints.

+"We are open for business," Robinsue Frohboese, acting director in the HHS Office for Civil Rights, said in an interview with NPR.
+"Ensuring the protections of individuals, of non-discrimination based on their gender identity and sexual orientation, is a critical part of our civil rights mission."

-The Biden administration will likely put forward a formal rule on this issue, according to health law experts.
+The Biden administration has yet to put forward a formal rule on this issue.
 Normally, federal agencies must follow a lengthy process for issuing new rules and regulations.
 The Trump administration's rule, which took effect in August, took about a year to finalize and is still technically on the books.

+"This is a policy announcement by the administration to say that this is the way that they read the statute and the way that they'll enforce it — and they can begin doing that without a rule," said Valarie Blake, a law professor at West Virginia University.
+"But I anticipate that they'll promulgate a new rule anyway that gives a little more shape to what sex discrimination means."

+Frohboese declined to say whether the agency is planning to propose a new rule, saying only that the administration is "actively considering" doing so.

 When that rule was finalized last year, LGBTQ people and advocates criticized the change, saying it could have a chilling effect on gay and transgender people seeking needed health care.

-"The mission of our Department is to enhance the health and well-being of all Americans, no matter their gender identity or sexual orientation.
-All people need access to healthcare services to fix a broken bone, protect their heart health, and screen for cancer risk," said Dr. Rachel Levine, assistant secretary for health, who in March became the first openly transgender person to serve in a Senate-confirmed position.
+"Our mission as the Department of Health and Human Services is to enhance the health and well-being of all Americans, including LGBTQ individuals and everyone.
+Everyone needs access to health care.
+No one should be discriminated against in this.
+This change in rules and regulations will help us do that," said Dr. Rachel Levine, assistant secretary for health, who in March became the first openly transgender person to serve in a Senate-confirmed position.

+Advocacy groups such as the ACLU and Lambda Legal applauded Monday's announcement but continued to push for a full rollback of the Trump administration's rule.
+In addition to limiting the definition of sex discrimination, the change under Trump included a number of other provisions, such as eliminating a requirement to include notice of nondiscrimination policies in multiple languages in health-related mailings and reducing the number of entities covered by the law's nondiscrimination provision.

+"The significant step taken today is just one step in what is a long road to undo the undermining of health care protections for all people under the Trump administration," Omar Gonzalez-Pagan, an attorney with Lambda Legal, said in a statement.

 The announcement from HHS comes as conservative state legislatures are working to enact a variety of bills targeting transgender people.
 Last month in Arkansas, legislators overrode Gov. Asa Hutchinson's veto to enact a new law banning doctors from providing gender-affirming medical care to transgender youth.